BRAVO68WEB/hexo-webnary-theme/README.md

 ![theme effect](http://blog.static.minfive.com/other/Skapp.png)

 #### language support
-`skapp` supports `en` by default.
+`Web-Nary` supports `en` by default.
 If you need other languages, you can extend it by yourself(to put the language yml file into the `languages` folder under the `hexo-webnary-theme` directory).

 ### How to use
 1. Follow the [hexo official document](https://hexo.io/) to build the basic blog.